mdhasanshuvo/Visarena/README.md

 ### 🔐 **Authentication & Security**
 - **Firebase Authentication** – Secure login/signup with Google and email-based authentication.
-- **Protected Routes** – Restricts access to personal visa management pages.
+- **Protected Routes** – Private pages ensure only logged-in users access their visa data.

 ### 📋 **Visa Management System**
 - **Apply for visas** with an easy-to-use form.